State of Illinois

 What is the payment process?

-Typically, payment for child care services that you provide in one month will arrive in the middle of the following month-about 3 weeks after the CCR&R receives the completed billing certificate.
-To make this process easy to understand, we've broken it down to 5 steps:
+Typically, payment for child care services that you provide in one month will arrive in the middle of the following month-about three weeks after the CCR&R receives the completed billing certificate.
+To make this process easy to understand, we've highlighted the five steps:

 You'll receive a monthly "Child Care Certificate" in the mail for each family you care for.
 Centers receive a "Center Certificate Report" listing all the families together.
 This should arrive during the last week of every month.